google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/installation-prerequisites.md

 ## What's next?

-With all prerequisites installed, you now have to select how to start off with your new hugo site
+With all prerequisites installed, choose how to start off with your new Hugo site

 * [Start with a prepopulated site (for beginners)](/docs/getting-started/docsy-as-module/example-site-as-template/)
 * [Start site from scratch (for experts)](/docs/getting-started/docsy-as-module/start-from-scratch/)